armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 ### Benefits provided for a Supported SBC

 * Armbian will publish and distribute "stable" CLI images through its mirror network
-* Armbian will publish and distribute "periodic / nightly" CLI and Desktop images
+* Armbian will publish and distribute "periodic / nightly" CLI and desktop images
 * Armbian will work with SBC maintainer to assure compatiblity within the [Armbian Build System](https://github.com/armbian/build)
 * Armbian will provide the team's unique expertise to assist maintainer with general challenges
-* Best-effort compensation will be provided to maintainer from the "Armbian Community Fund"
+* best-effort compensation will be provided to maintainer from the "Armbian Community Fund"

 ### Criteria for Supported

 For an SBC to be considered supported:

-* A named individual as "maintainer" along with GitHub ID must be clearly identifed in the [Board Configuration File](https://github.com/armbian/build/tree/master/config)
+* a named individual as "*maintainer*" along with GitHub ID must be clearly identifed in the [Board Configuration File](https://github.com/armbian/build/tree/master/config)
-* A named individual must commit to providing "Best Effort" support for their SBC on the Armbian forums
+* a named individual must commit to providing "*best effort*" support for their SBC on the Armbian forums
-* Maintainer must participate in the [Release Process](https://docs.armbian.com/Process_Release-Model/#release-coordinating)
+* maintainer must participate in the [Release Process](https://docs.armbian.com/Process_Release-Model/#release-coordinating)
-* Maintainer must sign-off that device has been tested, is stable, and ready for release during release process.
+* maintainer must sign-off that device has been tested, is stable, and ready for release during release process
-* Maintainer must have physical access to the SBC they're supporting
+* maintainer must have physical access to the SBC they are supporting

 Additional Caveats:

-* Supported is **not** applied to a "family" or group of related SBCs.
-It is per SBC.
+* supported is **not** applied to a "board family" or group of related SBCs.
+It is per SBC
-* A maintainer can support multiple devices, but must satisfy all requirements above, per SBC.
+* a maintainer can support multiple devices but must satisfy all requirements above per SBC
-* Any individual can be a maintainer for a standard support SBC
+* any individual can be a maintainer for a standard support SBC
-* Missed released will result in immediate forfeit of "Armbian Supported" status and demotion to CSC status unless Armbian team grants exemption.
+* missed released will result in immediate forfeit of "Armbian Supported" status and demotion to CSC status unless Armbian team grants exemption

 ## Gold and Platinum Support

-Gold and Platinum Support are intended to be business relationships with the Armbian project or team, and are out of scope of this document.
+Gold and Platinum Support are intended to be business relationships with the Armbian project or team and are out of scope of this document.
 Please connect with Armbian team for more information.